-A goal is scored and the Green team, who was scored upon, issues a Coach's Challenge believing that there was Interference on the

-Goalkeeper.
-Upon review by the Referees and Video Operations, the original call is confirmed, therefore, good goal.
+A goal is scored and the Green team, who was scored upon, issues a Coach's Challenge believing that there was Interference on the Goalkeeper.
+Upon review by the Referees and the Video Review Consultant, the original call is confirmed, therefore, good goal.
 The Green team then indicates they wish to issue a Coach's Challenge believing the play prior to the goal being scored was off-side.
 Is this permitted?

 No. Only one Coach's Challenge per team per stoppage is permitted.
-Rule 38.4.
+Rule 38.3.